Triangular spectra and their applications to derived categories of noetherian schemes: Introduction

 \begin{thm}\rm{(Theorem \ref{main})}.
 Let $X_1$ and $X_2$ be noetherian schemes, and $\Phi: \dpf(X_1) \xrightarrow{\cong} \dpf(X_2)$ be a triangle equivalence.
 Assume there is a line bundle $L_i$ on $X_i$ for $i=1,2$ satisfying the following conditions: \begin{enumerate}[\rm(i)] \item $L_i$ is ample or anti-ample for $i=1,2$. \item There is an isomorphism

 for any $F \in \dpf(X_1)$. \end{enumerate} Then $(X_1)_{\red}$ and $(X_2)_{\red}$ are isomorphic as schemes. \end{thm}

 Actually, the reconstruction of underlying topological spaces essentially appeared in \cite{HO}.
-Although they use the result of Koll\'ar-Lieblich-Olsson-Sawin \cite{KLOS} to reconstruct structure sheaves, in this paper, we give a more elementary and algebraic proof for it.
-To reconstruct the structure sheaf, the {\it center} of a triangulated category plays an important role.
+Although they use the result of Koll\'ar-Lieblich-Olsson-Sawin \cite{KLOS} to reconstruct structure sheaves, we use the {\it center} of a triangulated category, which plays an important role in this paper.

-So far, we consider the triangular spectrum $\tSpec(\cT)$ as a topological space.
-This paper introduces the structure sheaf on $\tSpec(\cT)$ for a triangulated category $\cT$ and makes $\tSpec(\cT)$ the ringed space.
-The following second main theorem compares the Balmer spectrum and the triangular spectrum as ringed spaces:
+So far, we have considered the triangular spectrum $\tSpec(\cT)$ as a topological space.
+In this paper, we will introduce the structure sheaf on $\tSpec(\cT)$ for a triangulated category $\cT$, which makes $\tSpec(\cT)$ a ringed space.
+The following second main theorem allows us to compare the Balmer spectrum and the triangular spectrum as ringed spaces: